cloudposse/terraform-null-label/README.md

 ```
 ### Advanced Example 2

-Here is a more complex example with an autoscaling group that has a different tagging schema than other resources and requres its tags to be in this format:
+Here is a more complex example with an autoscaling group that has a different tagging schema than other resources and requres its tags to be in this format, which this module can generate:
 ```hcl
 tags = [
     {